litansh/flask-list-aws-resources/README.md

 Please remember to refactor variable files and others per to your account etc.

 ## AWS API
-Created a script in Python to present a list EC2, RDS, Security-Groups and EBS services per region.
+Created a script in Python to present a list of EC2, RDS, Security-Groups and EBS services per region.

 ## Run it
 - Clone the repository